-Prominent visitors of this single location were at that time in France as ambassadors and later third US President Thomas Jefferson (1743-1826), the Shakespeare translator August Wilhelm Schlegel (1767-1845), the poet laureate Johann Wolfgang von Goethe (1749-1832) and the writer Theodor Fontane (1819-1898).
+Prominent visitors of this single location were the at that time in France as Ambassador active and later third US President Thomas Jefferson (1743-1826), the Shakespeare translator August Wilhelm Schlegel (1767-1845), the poet laureate Johann Wolfgang von Goethe (1749-1832) and the writer Theodor Fontane (1819-1898).
 The latter made a prosaic declaration of love to the wine: it is wonderful, what a puff the heart can handle, if you can parry every blow with a bottle of Marcobrunn .
 The south-facing vineyards in 90 to 100 meters above sea level with 5 to 25% slope cover over seven hectares of vineyards on mica-leading loess clay soils with some high lime content.
-There is an excellent underground water supply.
-Here is mainly the variety Riesling cultivated.
+There is an excellent water supply in the underground.
+Here is mainly the variety Riesling cultured.
 Shares in the situation have for example the wineries Baron Knyphausen.
 Baron Langwerth von Simmern.
 Hessian state vineyards.
 Young Jacob.
 Oetinger.
 Rüdesheim sparkling wine Ohlig.
 Castle Reinhartshausen and Castle Schönborn,